tlienart/juliagpu/post/2020-03-25-cudanative_3.0-cuarrays_2.0.md

 +++
 title = "CUDAnative.jl 3.0 and CuArrays.jl 2.0"
 author = "Tim Besard"
+abstract = """
+    This release of the Julia CUDA stack contains some exciting new features: automatic installation of CUDA using artifacts, full support for GPU method redefinitions, and experimental support for multitasking and multithreading.
+The release is technically breaking, but most end-users should not be affected.
+    """
 +++

 {{redirect /cudanative_3.0-cuarrays_2.0/}}

-This release of the Julia CUDA stack contains some exciting new features: automatic installation of CUDA using artifacts, full support for GPU method redefinitions, and experimental support for multitasking and multithreading.
-The release is technically breaking, but most end-users should not be affected.
+{{abstract}}

 <!--more-->